MOBLAND Reaches Self Reported Market Capitalization of $104.94 Million (SYNR)

 - Jeff in Space (JEFF) traded down 2.2% against the dollar and now trades at $2.75 or 0.00010076 BTC.

 MOBLAND’s genesis date was January 25th, 2022.
 MOBLAND’s total supply is 900,000,000 tokens.
 MOBLAND’s official Twitter account is @moblandhq and its Facebook page is accessible here.
-The official website for MOBLAND is mob.land.
+MOBLAND’s official website is mob.land.

 $SYNR is an ERC20-based governance token for the MOB LAND.”